aave/aave-debt-swap/README.md

 # BGD labs <> Aave Debt Swap Adapter

+This repository contains the [ParaSwapDebtSwapAdapter](./src/contracts/ParaSwapDebtSwapAdapter.sol), [ParaSwapLiquidityAdapter](./s, rc/contracts/ParaSwapLiquidityAdapter.sol), [ParaSwapRepayAdapter](./src/contracts/ParaSwapRepayAdapter.sol) and [ParaSwapWithdrawAdapter](./src/contracts/ParaSwapWithdrawAdapter.sol)

+## ParaSwapDebtSwapAdapter

-This repository contains the [ParaSwapDebtSwapAdapter](./src/contracts/ParaSwapDebtSwapAdapter.sol), which aims to allow users to arbitrage borrow APY and exit illiquid debt positions.
+ParaSwapDebtSwapAdapter aims to allow users to arbitrage borrow APY and exit illiquid debt positions.
 Therefore, this contract is able to swap one debt position to another debt position - either partially or completely.

 You could for example swap your `1000 BUSD` debt to `max(1010 USDC)` debt.